I'm a freelance photographer with over 14 years experience of taking pictures for a range of clients.

 Highlights so far have included working at Slam Dunk and Groezrock festivals and photographing internationally-renowned artists including Jamiroquai, Hugh Masekela, Paloma Faith, Madness, Paramore, Yeah Yeah Yeahs, AFI and Billy Talent.
 I've had my music photos published in various magazines (eg Big Cheese Magazine, Kerrang!), newspapers (eg Yorkshire Post, the Guardian) and online by several music zines.
 My work was also published in John Newman's book Revolve (2015).

 In 2017 I completed a full-length documentary film on gender equality in UK music scenes.
-So, Which Band is Your Boyfriend In? premiered at Manchester Punk Festival and Doc'n Roll Film Festival (London) in 2018.
-A short version of the film was also shown at GRRL HAUS CINEMA in Boston, MA, USA.
-The documentary is due for general release in summer 2019, in the meantime see if there's a screening near you.
+So, Which Band is Your Boyfriend In? premiered at Manchester Punk Festival and Doc'n Roll Film Festival (London) 2018.
+It was also included in Doc'n Roll Film Festival 2019 (Nottingham) and is available to watch through Doc'n Roll TV.
+A short version of the film was shown at GRRL HAUS CINEMA in both Boston, MA, USA and Berlin, Germany.
+The film has also been shown at a number of independent screenings across the globe to help raise funds to support women in music.
+'So, Which Band is Your Boyfriend In?' was released in summer 2019, and is available to buy/rent on Amazon Prime and Vimeo On Demand.

 I love music and it's always been an important a part of my life.
-I've been playing piano since I was 5 and trumpet since I was 10.
+I've been playing piano since I was 4 and trumpet since I was 10.
 I also play melodica, bass guitar and sing backing vocals/harmonies.
 I have experience of playing in bands including reggae/ska/punk band Copasetics (2009-2014) and trumpet in ska punk 8-piece Munky Punch (2003-2006).
 I'm currently looking for more opportunities to write and play music.